databrary/design/ridir-16/narrative.md

 Video documents the interactions between people and their physical and social environment unlike any other form of measurement.
 It captures when, where, and how people look, gesture, move, communicate, and interact (2, 18, 39).
 Video closely mimics the visual and auditory experiences of live human observers, so recordings collected by one person for a particular purpose may be readily understood and reused for a different purpose.
+For these depictions to be usable, though, they must first be analyzed, which usually begins with trained researchers watching and documenting their observations in a more concise, focused, and rapidly consumable form.
-Capitalizing on the unique potential of large-scale video data collections, however, requires overcoming a set of challenges associated with sharing video data.
+Capitalizing on this unique potential of large-scale video data collections requires overcoming a set of challenges associated with sharing video and coding data.

 *Videos contain personally identifiable information; this poses problems for the protection of participant privacy*.
-For many years, policies have existed for sharing de-identified text-based data, which if participants’ identities were disclosed would pose risks to participants or violate their privacy (40).
 Video inherently contains identifiable information—faces, voices, spoken names, and interiors of homes and classrooms.
 Removing identifiable information from video severely diminishes its value for reuse and puts additional burdens and costs on researchers.
 Therefore, video sharing requires policies that protect the privacy of research participants while preserving the integrity of raw video for reuse by others.
+The coding process also often inherently de-identifies video data, and while coding files are less valuable without their accompanying videos, these files open some opportunities for sharing and automated analysis.

 *Large file sizes and diverse formats present technical challenges*.
 Video files are large (one hour of HD video can consume 10 GB of storage) and come in various formats and sources (from cell phones to high-speed video).
 Many studies require multiple camera views to capture desired behaviors from different angles.
-The cameras and other data streams must be synchronized for detailed analysis.
+While there are many existing industry standards for video formats, no standards exist for representing the variety of coding and annotation data that researchers produce.
-Thus, sharing videos requires substantial storage capacity and significant computational resources for transcoding videos into common formats that can be preserved over the long term and synchronizing multiple data streams.
+Thus, sharing videos requires substantial storage capacity, significant computational resources, and specialized technical expertise for storing, transcoding videos, and converting coding data into common formats that can be preserved over the long term.

 *Video sharing poses practical challenges of data management*.
-Researchers lack time and resources to find, label, clean, organize, and copy their files into formats that can be used and understood by others (41).
+Researchers lack time and resources to find, label, clean, organize, link, and convert their files into formats that can be used and understood by others (41).
 Most researchers lack training and expertise in standard practices of data curation (20).
-Study designs and lab data management practices are wildly idiosyncratic.
+Study designs and lab data management practices are wildly idiosyncratic, and different coding tools represent the correspondence between video and coding files in tool-specific ways, if at all.
 Few researchers reliably or reproducibly document workflows or data provenance.
 When researchers do share, standard practice involves organizing data after a project is finished, perhaps when a paper goes to press.
 This “preparing for sharing” after the fact presents a difficult and unrewarding chore for investigators, one that often exceeds the incremental cost and reasonable time frame contemplated under NSF’s Data Sharing Policy (24).